 - 6.5 In adverse conditions, including poor weather and high water, the Captain or session leader will conduct a risk assessment and takes the appropriate action, e.g., only experienced juniors on water, or cancellation of water session with land training as a replacement.
 All other crews must assess the risks and take the advice of the Captain in taking to the water. - 6.6 The Environment Agency station data and weather forecasts should be taken into account when deciding whether to go on the water.
 Recommended river levels are listed below, but care should be taken especially if the river is still rising and so will continue to rise over the duration of the outing.
 The Environment agency chart will detail whether the water level is rising or falling.
-In high water levels debris such as trees are common and are hazardous to both boat and crew. - Water level less than 0.6m Suitable for all experience levels including learners. - Water level greater than 0.6m No learners or less experienced rowers - Water level greater than 0.8m No experienced Juniors , but acceptable for experienced seniors and large boats - Water level greater than 0.9m No singles, or less experienced doubles.
-Experienced large boats only depending on debris levels. - Water level greater than 1.0m No crews
+In high water levels debris such as trees are common and are hazardous to both boat and crew. - Water level less than 0.8m Suitable for all experience levels including learners. - Water level between 0.8m and 1.1m Session specific risk assessment based on river level, debris, weather conditions, size of boat, experience. - Water level greater than 1.1m No crews